Alexander's Ragtime Band Irving Berlin, arranged by Joe Ambrosio

 SSA Voices with Keyboard and Optional Flutes

 A great edition and arrangement of this Henry Purcell selection by Patrick M. Liebergen.
 Accompanied by two flutes, this cadenced selection is a wonderful representative of its time.
-Junior High and above.
+Middle School and above.

 Who Were the Shepherds, Mary?
 (No. 2 from Three Basque Christmas Carols) Traditional Basque Christmas Carol, Arranged by Ken Berg